top of page

 "Oftentimes people talk about respect as it applies to people, not taking into account that the land needs to be respected as well," Anne explains.
 "I feel thankful and honored that there are people out there who want to remember Gypsy and his passion as a forest protector."

 A descendant of Karuk, Shasta, and Aleutian tribes, Anne has been deeply involved in water and fisheries before starting school at HSU.
 Through the Karuk Tribe, she monitored river and fish conditions as an intern, and with a youth training exchange at the University of Washington in Summer 2019.
 While in high school, Anne traveled to Chile with a delegation of Klamath River Indigenous youth in solidarity with communities there who are also fighting to keep their rivers free of dams.
 Ann believes that "people so often do not realize the role of an activist.
-The whole firest work in activist is 'ACT'.
+The whole first word in activist is 'ACT'.
 We often talk about issues like climate change and forest protection but do not take action, because we do not know where to start on issues that seem hopeless ...
 So I would like to thank Gypsy, and all the people who made this scholarship possible, for giving me aid as well as hope".

 Scholarship committee member Rabbi Naomi Steinberg remarks, "We are especially delighted that Anne's deep roots in the area, and her intention to contribute to her community, make supporting her studies at HSU a great way to honor Gypsy's memory."
-Committee member Judith Mayer, who teaches in HSU's Environmental Science and Management program, notes that "the intention of the scholarship is to support students dedicated to protecting Planet Earth, especially the forests and waters of this region.
-Ann Rants represents the values that the Gypsy Chain scholarship sustains."
+Committee member Judith Mayer, who taught in HSU's Environmental Science and Management program, notes that "the intention of the scholarship is to support students dedicated to protecting Planet Earth, especially the forests and waters of this region.
+Anne Rants represents the values that the Gypsy Chain scholarship sustains."